goauthentik/authentik/website/docs/integrations/sources/google/index.md

 ![Example Screen](googledeveloper4.png)

 10. **User Type:** If you do not have a Google Workspace (GSuite) account choose _External_.
-If you do have a Google Workspace (Gsuite) account and want to limit acces to only users inside of your organization choose _Internal_
+If you do have a Google Workspace (Gsuite) account and want to limit access to only users inside of your organization choose _Internal_

 _I'm only going to list the mandatory/important fields to complete._